AntMelet/Social-closure-in-Xyleborinus-saxesenii/README.md

 - out_of_view, R, W, D, F, C, S, G, Cop, Can: the cumulative duration of the respective behaviours, in seconds
 - total_visible: the cumulative duration during whichthe individual was visible (= total duration - out_of_view)

+Behaviors_scans.xlsx: this file contains the behaviours of the individuals of the receiving nest.